 Health risks associated with smoking include an increased risk of cancer, heart or lung disease, negative impact on breathing and fitness, decreased fertility levels and an increased risk of circulatory problems.

 Smoking is also expensive, it smells and stains your skin and teeth and you have to stand outside in the designated smoking area (please see the smoking areas on the St John's Campus, and City Campus).
-Although effects of E-cigarettes as of yet is unknown, they may help you stop smoking.
+Although the effects of E-cigarettes are not known, they may help you to stop smoking.

 If you want help to give up, try to spend more time with friends who don’t smoke.
 Avoid cravings by eating an apple, chewing some gum or doing something active.
 You could also make a list of the reasons you want to give up smoking.
 Alternatively, try nicotine replacement therapy.
 You can buy this over the counter or get it for free through local smoking cessation services or your GP.